pixelsnow/42_sudoku_solver/README.md

 ![screenshot](screenshot.png)

+## About

+This project was created as a part of Hive Helsinki (school 42) month-long admission process (piscine), and as such it had certain restrictions:
+- It had to comply with a strict code style guide - The Norm.

 This project was created as a part of Hive Helsinki (school 42) month-long admission process (piscine).

-It was a small weekend team project, however I was the only one writing the code, since my teammates weren't able to contribute in this aspect.
+It was a weekend project done in randomly assigned teams, however my teammates weren't able to contribute to the coding aspect of the project, so I was the only one writing the code.

 ## How to run